Pazdikan/skywars/README.md

 - Your server here.

 In order to add your server here, contact us on Discord (in tickets).\
 **Remember:** If you make changes in the code on your own and use it in your server, the code must be public!
+[Read more](https://github.com/Pazdikan/skywars/blob/master/LICENSE.md)\
-If you want a custom plugin for your server, hit me up on my Discord server.
+If you want a custom plugin for your server, hit me up on Discord.